Averagenormaljoe/NST-Final-Project/readMe.md

 The gatys model is stored in the 'main_protoype/' directory and its training is handle in the 'prototype.ipynb' file

 The Huang model is stored in the 'Huang/' directory and its training is handle in the 'training.py' file.
+This also store methods such as the luminance constraint proposed by the ReCoNet paper.

 The Johnson al et model is stored in the 'forward_feed/' directory and its training is handle in the 'training.py' file.